marmello77/ImpactFactor/README.md

 [Ecological Synthesis Lab](https://marcomellolab.wordpress.com) (SintECO).

-Author: Marco A. R. Mello.
+Author: Marco Mello.

 E-mail: marmello@usp.br.

-Published on September 24th, 2020 (English version).
+First published on September 24th, 2020 (English version).

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4048903.svg)](https://doi.org/10.5281/zenodo.4048903)

 Run in R version 4.0.2 (2020-06-22) -- "Taking Off Again".

-Disclaimer: You may freely use the software provided here for commercial or non-commercial purposes at your own risk.
+Disclaimer: You may freely use the software provided here for any purposes at your own risk.
 We assume no responsibility or liability for the use of this software, convey no license or title under any patent, copyright, or mask work right to the product.
 We reserve the right to make changes in the software without notification.
 We also make no representation or warranty that such application will be suitable for the specified use without further testing or modification.
 If this software helps you produce any academic work (paper, book, chapter, monograph, dissertation, report or similar), please acknowledge the authors and cite the source.

-## Functionality
+## Functionality and origin

 You can use this script to run a scientometric analysis of journal impact factors.
 The main focus are ecological journals monitored by Journal Citation Reports (JCR).